j13343sh/Rune-Factory-Inheritance-Research/articles/The-Hidden-Cost-of-Shipping.md

 Now I think of shipping as managing my future shop inventory, not just selling items for profit.

+## Key Takeaway

+Shipping every crop or flower is not always optimal for long-term gameplay.

+Expanding the candidate pool may reduce the probability of finding specific desired items in shops.

+This article discusses one possible long-term optimization strategy based on gameplay observations.

 ## Infographic

 ![Shop Inventory Mechanics](../images/shop-inventory-mechanics.png)